Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Main results

 \section{Main results}

+Minimizing the rank surrogate to enhance the low-dimensionality of the underlying target data is an effective way to recover the multidimensional imaging data, which is naturally in the tensor format, from incomplete or corrupted observed data.
+The tubal nuclear norm (TNN) is minimized to enhance the low tubal multi-rank property of the multi-dimensional visual data for the tensor completion problem in \cite{zhang2014novel,zhang2017exact}.
+The tensor nuclear norm, which is similar to the TNN but defined with a factor $\frac{1}{n_3}$ in \cite{lu2018tensor}, is also minimized to promote the low-rankness for handling the RPCA problem \cite{lu2018tensor} and the outlier-RPCA problem \cite{zhou2017outlier}.

-In this section, we first present the definition of the proposed PSTNN.
-Then the PSVT based solver of the PSTNN minimization model is presented.
-Furthermore, we propose the PSTNN based TC model and TRPCA model and their corresponding algorithms, respectively.
+In this section, the definition of the PSTNN is given at first.
+Then the PSVT-based solver for the PSTNN-based minimization problem is presented.
+Subsequently, we propose the PSTNN-based tensor completion model and Tensor RPCA model and their corresponding algorithms, respectively.